Ed McCaskey

-Edward W. McCaskey (April 27, 1919 – April 8, 2003) was the chairman of the Chicago Bears.
-He was the husband of Bears principal owner Virginia Halas McCaskey.
+Edward W. McCaskey (April 27, 1919 – April 8, 2003) was an American football executive who was the chairman of the Chicago Bears.
+The husband of Bears principal owner Virginia Halas McCaskey, he also served as vice president and treasurer for the team.

 Military career

 Upon graduating from the University of Pennsylvania, McCaskey served in the 80th Division of the United States Army during World War II for two-and-a-half years.
 Though he was later injured, he refused the Purple Heart, and was subsequently awarded the Bronze Star Medal and a combat infantry badge.

 Personal life

-After the war, McCaskey became a salesman and a singer in a band, though lost out to Frank Sinatra to join the Harry James Band as a singer, and in 1943, he married Virginia Halas, daughter of Bears founder, owner and head coach George Halas.
-However, George Halas expressed his doubts about McCaskey, sending two "agents", Bert Bell and Art Rooney, owners of the Philadelphia Eagles and Pittsburgh Steelers, respectively, to inspect McCaskey.
+After the war, McCaskey became a salesman and a singer in a band.
+He attempted to join the Harry James Band but lost out to Frank Sinatra.

+In 1943, he married Virginia Halas, daughter of Bears founder, owner and head coach George Halas.
+The older Halas expressed his doubts about McCaskey, so he sent two "agents", Bert Bell and Art Rooney, owners of the Philadelphia Eagles and Pittsburgh Steelers, respectively, to inspect him.